Engee documentation

 Memory estimate: 15.26 MiB, allocs estimate: 2.

-The execution of this cell can take quite a long time because the @benchmark command runs the operation passed to it many times to smooth out the "warm-up" effect inherent in Julia.
-And it also reduces the impact of rare conditions when the code randomly shows the lowest possible performance.
+It can take quite a long time to execute this cell, since the command @benchmark runs the operation assigned to her many times to smooth out the "warming up" effect inherent in Julia.
+It also reduces the impact of rare conditions when the code accidentally shows the lowest possible performance.

 In [ ]: